 To usher in this new era of podcasting, we started off with some nice, light fanfare.
-Basically, we did a casual deconstruction of 1997’s The Fifth Element: AKA one of the most campy sci-fi classics from our childhood.
+Basically, we did a casual deconstruction of 1997’s The Fifth Element: AKA one of the campiest sci-fi classics from our childhood.

 I really loved this episode, just because I feel like it’s a great way to turn the page on a new chapter of our podcast journey.
 Also, check out the episode’s show notes for book recommendations, too!